 Chair: Tom Garrett, M.F.A.

-Professors: Steven A. Raucher, Ph.D., Wayne State University, J.D., Bridgeport School of Law at Quinnipiac College; Donald C. Smith, Ph.D., University of Massachusetts at Amherst
+Professors Emeriti: Jerry L. Allen, Ph.D., Southern Illinois University at Carbondale; Steven A. Raucher, Ph.D., Wayne State University, J.D., Bridgeport School of Law at Quinnipiac College

 Associate Professor: Tom Garrett, M.F.A., New York University, Tisch School of the Arts

-Students in this program develop a comprehensive understanding of interpersonal communication as well as organizational communication, public relations, advertising, and mass communication (journalism, radio, television, and film).
-The program blends theoretical concepts and skills, academic rigor, and hands-on experience to prepare students for careers in business, the public sector, or the media, or for additional studies at the graduate level.
+The program blends theoretical concepts and skills, academic rigor, and hands-on experience to prepare students for careers in business, the public sector, the media, or for additional studies at the graduate level.
+The department helps students land internships with regional and national businesses, public service organizations, and print and electronic media.
+Students with a film concentration attain highly-sought-after internships at the Cannes Film Festival in France.

-Department faculty have served as editors or associate editors of more than a half dozen of the top-tier scholarly journals in the communication field and have received national and international recognition.
-All faculty members do research, publish, and have practical experience in their communication specialties.
-Faculty and students belong to professional organizations such as the International Communication Association; the Public Relations Society of America; the Eastern Communication Association; the National Association of College Broadcasters; the National Academy of Television Arts and Sciences; the National Academy of Cable Programming; the National Federation of Local Cable Programming; the American Film Institute; the Broadcast Educators’ Association; the National Communication Association; the Association for Educational Journalism and Mass Communication; the Organization for the Study of Communication, Language, and Gender; the World Communication Association; and the International Listening Association.
+Emmy Award- and Pulitzer Prize-winners are among the faculty.
+Others have served as editors or associate editors of top-tier scholarly journals in the communication field and have received national and international recognition.
+Faculty and students belong to professional organizations such as the International Communication Association; the Public Relations Society of America; the National Association of College Broadcasters; the National Academy of Television Arts and Sciences; the American Film Institute; the National Communication Association; the Association for Educational Journalism; Society of Professional Journalists; College Media Association, and the Organization for the Study of Communication, Language, and Gender.

-In the interest of maximizing students’ communication experiences as well as encouraging professional contacts and advancement, the Department urges students to enter regional and national competitions in public relations, advertising, radio, television, and film.
+To encourage professional contacts and advancement, the department urges students to enter regional and national competitions in journalism, public relations, radio, television, and film.

 Lambda Pi Eta